shiyis/nlpwme/modules/0-info-theory.md

 ---

-A general entropic framework is however lacking, especially for decision-making that inevitably involves uncertainty.
-Shannon's entropy is based only on probabilistic uncertainty, which makes it quite restrictive in human decision-making that also involves uncertainty due to incompleteness, vagueness, and individualistic attitudes.
+However, a general framework for entropy is not sufficient enough, particularly for decision-making that invariably incorporates uncertainty.

+The fact that Shannon's entropy only considers statistical uncertainty limits its applicability to human decision-making, which also contains uncertainty arising from incompleteness, ambiguity, and individualistic attitudes.

-The goal of decision tree is to decrease the uncertainty or the "impurity" of the target data as much as possible at the leaf (or the end-outcome) nodes.
+The aim of a decision tree is to as much as possible reduce the uncertainty or "impurity" of the target data at the leaf (or end-outcome) nodes.

-The objective function, which is the decision tree algo here minimizes the impurity of the data by splitting down the tree further.
-There are two metrics to estimate this impurity: Entropy and Gini.
+By further breaking down the tree, the objective function, which in this case is the decision tree algorithm, reduces the data impurity.
+Entropy and Gini are two metrics used to quantify this impurity.